-This proliferation of in situ measurements is great but is largely useless for ungauged RSQ if we cannot map the measurements to any river using RS.
-Thus to be useful for McFLI, datasets of in situ measurements must be mapped to specific reaches.
-Thus, Hagemann et al (2017) provide one such approach, where they trained simple regression models on HYDRoSWOT to predict priors from just river width.
+This proliferation of in situ measurements is welcomed but is largely useless for ungauged RSQ if we cannot map these measurements to rivers using RS.
+Thus, to be useful for McFLI, datasets of in situ measurements must be mapped to specific reaches.
+Hagemann et al (2017) provide one such approach, where they trained simple regression models on HYDRoSWOT to predict priors from just river width.
 This is a ‘global’ approach, where all rivers in the dataset are used to predict priors without attempting to differentiate between rivers, following Bjerklie et al (2003, 2005).
-A potential alternative s that does address geomorphic differences is statistical classification.
+A potential alternative that does address geomorphic differences is statistical classification.
 Distinct river classes, or types, should exhibit fundamentally different hydraulics that could be assigned to rivers using RS observations as predictors.
 By assigning representative values from the in situ datasets to each river type, global hydraulic priors are reduced to look-up tables of ballpark hydraulic estimates for each river type.
 However, scaling these river types to every river in a network poses a significant challenge (e.g. Guillon et al. 2020).